msamogh/rasa-frames/README.md

 The [rasa-frames-sdk](https://github.com/msamogh/rasa-frames-sdk) has augmented the tracker with a `frames` attribute, which holds a list of all the frames in the tracker at that point in time.

 #### Creating a new frame from within a custom action
-There are times when you might want to create a new frame as part of the custom action code.
+There might be times when you want to create a new frame as part of the custom action code.
 For this, the [rasa-frames-sdk](https://github.com/msamogh/rasa-frames-sdk) has included the `FrameCreated` event.

 NOTE: Custom actions cannot modify the frames other than the current frame nor can they switch out the current frame with a different one.